 Guinness is thought of as the national drink of Ireland.
-To many people, world wide, it is synonymous with Ireland and the Irish.
-Certainly, in Ireland, it has crossed the sectarian divide, the male/female divide and the class divide.
+To many people, worldwide, it is synonymous with Ireland and the Irish.
+Certainly, in Ireland, it has crossed the sectarian divide, the male/female divide, and the class divide.
 The Irish consider the drink to have health properties and at times it was not unknown for it to be administered in hospitals as a source of vitamins.

 The first Guinness brewery

 The founder of the Guinness brewery was Arthur Guinness, a son of a land steward who was employed by the Church of Ireland Archbishop of Cashel, Arthur Price.
-The young Arthur must have made a favourable impression upon the archbishop who, upon his death, bequeathed Guinness £100 in his will.
+The young Arthur must have made a favorable impression upon the archbishop who, upon his death, bequeathed Guinness £100 in his will.
 Guinness invested this money in a brewery in Leixlip which business he was in partnership with his brother Richard.

 Guinness moves to Dublin

 In 1758 Arthur uprooted himself and moved to Dublin where he began brewing beer.
 He signed a 9,000 lease on St. James’ Gate Brewery for £45 per annum.
-He business became so successful that by 1766 he was made master of the Dublin Corporation of Brewers.
+He business became so successful that by 1766 he was made the master of the Dublin Corporation of Brewers.

 In 1761 Arthur Guinness married Olivia Whitmore, a relative of Henry Grattan, and had 21 children to her.
 Ten of these children survived.
-Although their marriage was celebrated in St. Mary’s Church, Arthur and Olivia were to establish a bond deep with St. Patrick’s Cathedral in Dublin and this was continued by their descendents.
+Although their marriage was celebrated in St. Mary’s Church, Arthur and Olivia were to establish a bond deep with St. Patrick’s Cathedral in Dublin and this was continued by their descendants.

 During the years of unrest in the 1790s, Guinness found himself at odds with the United Irishmen because of his support for the Union with Great Britain.
-There was talk of a boycott of Guinness’s black protestant beer.
+There was the talk of a boycott of Guinness’s black protestant beer.